While using dataguard broker is optional with Dataguard, using it adds some complexity and flexibility – expect a little learning curve.

 A prerequisite for using DGMGRL is that a primary database and any standby databases must already exist.

 The DG_BROKER_START initialization parameter must be set to TRUE for all databases in the configuration.
 You must use a server parameter file (SPFILE) to use the Dataguard broker.

-Another two initialization parameters will also be set when a broker configuration file is defined pointing to redundant configuration files:
+Two initialization parameters will be created for you when a broker configuration is defined using dgmgrl.

 If you are SSH’d into the primary or standby – the following are some simple show configuration commands: